ozerdur/argocdsamples/readMe.md

 ## Best Practices

-    Seperate your code and app manifests with different repos Use immutable manifest in production.
+    Separate your code and app manifests with different repos Use immutable manifest in production.
 Avoid using HEAD revision and use tags or commit SHA.
     If you want HPA to control the number of replicas, then don't include replicas in Git Don't store plain secrets in git